lamg/wybe/README.md

 ## Technical debt

-- [ ] use names like `∨-over-≡` instead of `∨ over ≡`, since it's getting confusing when formatting proofs, should it be done in the formatter without interfering with the rest of the code, or all names changed for consistency?

 - [ ] Leave a trace when parsing calculations in CalculationCE.fs to indicate where the parsing error happened

 - [ ] implement evidence of theorem proof when the reduction of transitivity implies demonstrandum

-- [ ] when generating rewriters in `compileCalculation` pass a pair of surrounding expressions to the generator, so it can generate alternatives tailored to them

-- [ ] use the `withLaws` computation expression to indicate which laws will be used to transform laws appearing in hints,that way `Axioms.sym` is no longer needed.